Thousands flee as Syrian insurgents advance to the doorstep of the country's third-largest city

 “We are in a good position on the ground,” Gen. Ali Mahmoud Abbas said, saying troops remained “at the gates of Hama.”
 He spoke before the opposition advanced further south toward Homs.

 He said the insurgents, whom he described as “takfiri” or Muslim extremists, are backed by foreign countries.
-He did not name the countries but appeared to be referring to Turkey, which is a main backer of the opposition, and the United States.
+He did not name the countries but appeared to be referring to Turkey and the United States.

-Turkish President Recep Tayyip Erdogan said Friday that the opposition advances were not something Turkey desired, but he appeared to welcome that they were proceeding without clashes or harm to civilians.

-Erdogan appeared to blame the developments on Assad’s refusal to enter a dialogue with Turkey.

 Associated Press writers Albert Aji in Damascus, Syria, and Suzan Fraser in Ankara, Turkey, contributed to this report.